garussell/PresentMind-API/README.md

 `GET /api/v1/patients/:patient_id/appointments`: Retrieve a list of all appointments.
 `GET /api/v1/patients/:patient_id/appointments/:id`: Retrieve details of a specific appointment.
 `POST /api/v1/patients/:patient_id/appointments`: Create a new appointment.
-`PUT /api/v1/patients/:patient_id/appointments/:id`: Update details of a specific appointment.
+`PATCH /api/v1/patients/:patient_id/appointments/:id`: Update details of a specific appointment.
 `DELETE /api/v1/patients/:patient_id/appointments/:id`: Delete a specific appointment.

-- the body of the request should include "appointment" for CRUD actions like this:
+- the body of the request should include the "appointment" key for `PATCH`, and `DELETE` actions like this:
 ```
-e.g., "Update" action
+e.g., "Update" action JSON:

 {
   "appointment": {